Demographics of Texas: Race, ethnicity, and tribal affiliation

+Hispanic or Latino Americans

 Hispanics and Latinos are the largest ethnic group in Texas, outnumbering non-Hispanic European Americans as of 2021.
 More than 11 million people claim Hispanic or Latin American ethnicity.
 This group forms over 37 percent of Texas's population.
 People of Mexican descent alone number over 9 million, and made up 31.7 percent of the population.
 The vast majority of the Hispanic/Latino population in the state is of Mexican descent, the next two largest groups are Salvadorans and Puerto Ricans.
 There are 385,716 Salvadorans and 269,448 Puerto Ricans in Texas.
 Other groups with large numbers in Texas include Hondurans, Guatemalans, Nicaraguans, and Cubans, among others.
 Historically, Hispanics in Texas were more likely than in some other states (such as California) to identify as white; according to the 2010 U.S. census, Texas was home to 6,304,207 White Hispanics and only 2,594,206 Hispanics of "some other race" (usually mestizo), compared to a majority of Hispanics identifying as "some other race" in California.
 However, self-identification among Hispanics has changed significantly from 2010 to 2020, partly due to changes in census methodology.
 According to the 2023 American Community Survey, only 2,740,386 Hispanics in Texas identified as White alone, while 9,035,783 Hispanics identified as "some other race" or "two or more races".